Save big (up to $1,875) on small business tools with our free membership, business.com+

 Challenges of cloud encryption

 Cloud encryption also brings challenges.
-Here are a few you should be aware of:
+Here are a few to keep in mind:

 • Data loss: When encryption key information is lost, the encrypted data is lost, too.
 This can present various kinds of problems for projects both in the past and future.